 Given the financial resources available to large businesses, you'd expect them to introduce virtually all the new products that hit the market.
-Yet according to the SBA, small companies develop more patents per employee than do larger companies.
+Yet according to the United States's Small Business Administration (SBA), small companies develop more patents per employee than do larger companies.
 During a recent four-year period, large firms generated 1.7 patents per hundred employees, while small firms generated an impressive 26.5 patents per employee.
+[9] Although similar statistics are not available for Canada, our business practices tend to align with our neighbours in the United States.

-161 Over the years, the list of important innovations by small firms has included the airplane, airconditioning, DNA "fingerprinting", and overnight national delivery.
-162 came up with the novel idea of selling books over the Internet.
-During the first year of operations, sales at Jeff Bezos' new company-Amazon.com-reached half a million dollars.
+Over the years, the list of important innovations by small firms has included the airplane, air-conditioning, DNA "fingerprinting", and overnight national delivery.
+[10]

+Small business owners are also particularly adept at finding new ways of doing old things.
+In 1994, for example, a young computer-science graduate working on Wall Street came up with the novel idea of selling books over the Internet.
+During the first year of operations, sales Jeff Bezos' company-Amazon.com-reached half a million dollars.
 In less than twenty years, annual sales had topped \$107 billion.
-Not only did his innovative approach to online retailing make Bezos enormously rich, but it also established a viable model for the e-commerce industry.
+[11] Not only did his innovative approach to online retailing make Bezos enormously rich, but it also established a viable model for the e-commerce industry.
+In 2018, Amazon's model is creeping into the physical.
+Shortly after entering the grocery market by acquiring